Double exponential function: Double exponential sequences

 Aho and Sloane observed that in several important integer sequences, each term is a constant plus the square of the previous term.
-They show that such sequences can be formed by rounding to the nearest integer the values of a doubly exponential function with middle exponent 2.
+They show that such sequences can be formed by rounding to the nearest integer the values of a double exponential function with middle exponent 2.

-Ionaşcu and Stănică describe some more general sufficient conditions for a sequence to be the floor of a doubly exponential sequence plus a constant.
+Ionaşcu and Stănică describe some more general sufficient conditions for a sequence to be the floor of a double exponential sequence plus a constant.

 Applications

 Algorithmic complexity

-In computational complexity theory, 2-EXPTIME is the class of decision problems solvable in doubly exponential time.
+In computational complexity theory, 2-EXPTIME is the class of decision problems solvable in double exponential time.
 It is equivalent to AEXPSPACE, the set of decision problems solvable by an alternating Turing machine in exponential space, and is a superset of EXPSPACE.
 An example of a problem in 2-EXPTIME that is not in EXPTIME is the problem of proving or disproving statements in Presburger arithmetic.

-In some other problems in the design and analysis of algorithms, doubly exponential sequences are used within the design of an algorithm rather than in its analysis.
+In some other problems in the design and analysis of algorithms, double exponential sequences are used within the design of an algorithm rather than in its analysis.
 An example is Chan's algorithm for computing convex hulls, which performs a sequence of computations using test values hi = 22i (estimates for the eventual output size), taking time O(n log hi) for each test value in the sequence.
 Because of the double exponential growth of these test values, the time for each computation in the sequence grows singly exponentially as a function of i, and the total time is dominated by the time for the final step of the sequence.
 Thus, the overall time for the algorithm is O(n log h) where h is the actual output size.

+In a different direction, Witteveen & Jeffery showed that any QMA protocol can be amplified (see BPP) to have doubly-exponential error (with mild constraints on choice of gate sets).